 Who doesn’t like berries?
 Out of all the different kinds of berries, strawberries are the most hydrating given that they are composed of ~90% water.
 They also make a great snack because they are low in sugar and high in folate and Vitamin C.

-Speaking about drinks, let's go over the most hydrating drinks too!
+Now let’s go over the most hydrating drinks.

 The 3 Most Hydrating Drinks (Other Than Plain Water)